Erlitou: Geography

 Most other Erlitou sites are located along the central reaches of the Yellow River, while outlying sites with some similarities with the Erlitou have been found along the Yangtze and Dan River.
-Although it is not the earliest culture within China which made use of bronze, it is the first within the Central Plains, and is generally considered to mark the beginning of the Chinese Bronze Age.
-The Erlitou people were the creators of the first ritual bronzes in China through compound molds, an artistic tradition which would remain extremely prominent within the political and religious culture of the Central Plains into the late first millennium BCE.
+While it is not the earliest culture within China which made use of bronze, it is the first within the Central Plains, and is considered to mark the beginning of the Chinese Bronze Age.
+The Erlitou people were the creators of the first ritual bronzes in China through compound molds, an artistic tradition which would remain somewhat prominent within the political and religious culture of the Central Plains into the first millennium BCE.

 Erlitou is located in Yanshi District, Luoyang, between three modern villages which partially or fully overlie the site; Erlitou to the north, Gedangtou to the southeast, and Sijiaolou to the south.
 Another village, Beixu, lies immediately adjacent to the northwestern end of the site.
-It is adjacent to the Luo River, shortly upstream from its confluence with the Yi to form the Yiluo, which drains into the Yellow River to the north.
+It is adjacent to the Luo River, upstream from its confluence with the Yi to form the Yiluo, which drains into the Yellow River to the north.
 During its period of occupation, Erlitou was on the northern bank of the Luo.
 The river moved to the north of the site during the Tang Dynasty (618–907 CE); portions of the site may have been destroyed during the river's change in course.
 Outside of the main settlement area, some scattered ruins associated with the site which have been found on the northern side of the Luo.